sei-international/AFOLU-tool/docs/setup/lulucf/adding-national-data.md

     - Non-coniferous: _KEY/LULUCF/Forested Land/Industrial Wood Extraction coniferous incl bark: Key Assumption_
 - Fraction wood extraction Natural forest: the remainder will be extracted from Plantation forests
 - Area burnt in forest fires: _Forest Land Burnt: Key Assumption_
 - Add 20-year lagged values from land converted to forest land to _Natural forests remaining natural forests_ and _Plantation forests remaining plantation forests_ (after 20 years reforested areas are considered forest lands remaining forests).
-An example can be found under the branch _KEY/Forested Land/Natural Forest/Natural forests remaining natural forests:Key Assumption_ : `ScenarioValue(Current Accounts) + LaggedValue(Other Land converted to Natural Forest, 19)`
+An example can be found under the branch _KEY/Forested Land/Natural Forest/Natural forests remaining natural forests:Key Assumption_ : `ScenarioValue(Current Accounts) + LaggedValue(Other Land converted to Natural Forest, 19)` If other land types are afforested this expression has to be updated accordingly.

 If national statistics on these data are not available, they can be retrieved from [FAOStat](https://www.fao.org/faostat/en/#data).